The topic of universality of Toru Takemitsu's "Corona" in which artistic research “Variations” relates to the Bauhaus's context:

 The universality of Toru Takemitsu's "Corona" for pianists (1962) comes from the mandala he abstracted and transformed into a multi-layered open score.
 That is the counterpoint of cross-cultural joint projects between different ideas of the individual artist on universality.

-In Variation II, it is based on DNA in molecular biology in which regards to the project a.o.i. - lasting memories with the collaboration of the composer, researcher, conductor Valerio Sannicandro in Paris, France (...)
+In Variation II, it is based on DNA in molecular biology in which regards to the project a.o.i. - lasting memories with the collaboration of the composer, researcher, and conductor PhD in Musicology Valerio Sannicandro in Paris, France (...)